 In another breaking newsfeed, and still witness to a grand spectacle of publicized grief, I was transfixed as a captured tiger dangled from a helicopter high above Santa Monica, California.
 The majestic predator swung inside a canvas sling that looked more like a collective omen akin to a nursery-rhyme cradle.

-The events were not related according to the news.
-The Overton window had widened just enough to propagate rumors into exaggerated false equivalencies.
+The events were not related according to the news, yet the Overton window had widened just enough to propagate rumors into exaggerated false equivalencies.
 After all, time had shifted in unexplainable ways that leap year.
 Janet Jackson’s “wardrobe malfunction” had convinced many that something had happened.

 Less than a month later, the spacecraft Cassini reached Saturn (a planet associated with karmic lessons).
 Some speculate that Reagan’s recently released spirit had guided Cassini as it traveled the critical distance to fulfill its mission.
 As poetic murmurs, I gather these soft shapes into vivid memories.
 A gesture of truth.